Itsurguy2/Wordle_Game2/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!

+WORDLE GAME UPDATES

+Time spent: 5 hours spent in total

+The following **required** functionality is completed:

+- [X] User can change the number of letters per row (the length of the goal word)
+- [X] User can change the numbers of rows on the board (how many guesses allowed)
+- [X] User can select a new themed set to pull the goal word from
+- [X] User can select "alien wordle", causing the goal word to change after each guess

+The following **optional** features are implemented:

+- [X] App displays a reset button on the top left to reset the game (but make no changes to the settings)

+The following **additional** features are implemented:

+- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough